PedanticHacker/ReChess/README.md

 ## What do I get?

 With ReChess, you get all the basic stuff for playing chess:

-SVG chessboard,
+- SVG chessboard
-chess clocks,
+- chess clocks
-FEN record editor,
+- FEN record editor
-table that displays chess move notation in SAN format.
+- table that displays chess move notation in SAN format

 ### Can I do a chessboard position analysis?

-Yep.
+Yes.
 You can analyze a chessboard position with the default chess engine or the one you load yourself.

 ## Which chess variants are supported?